ahandsel/articles/Garoon_to_Apple/Garoon_to_Apple-devTo.md

 Importing a Garoon Event to Apple Calendar
 1. Go to the Garoon event's page
-1. Click on the Bookmark
+1. Click on the bookmarklet
 1. Open the downloaded `ical` file
 1. Confirm that the imported event in Apple Calendar App